KimMachineGun/mockc/README.md

 [![PkgGoDev](https://pkg.go.dev/badge/github.com/KimMachineGun/mockc)](https://pkg.go.dev/github.com/KimMachineGun/mockc)
 [![Go Report Card](https://goreportcard.com/badge/github.com/KimMachineGun/mockc)](https://goreportcard.com/report/github.com/KimMachineGun/mockc)
-# Mockc: Complie-time mock generator for Go
+# Mockc
 Mockc is a completely type-safe compile-time mock generator for Go.
 You can use it just by writing the mock generators with `mockc.Implement()` or using it with command like flags.

+Check out [my blog post](https://blog.kimmachinegun.dev/2020/08/go-interface-mocking-with-mockc.html) for more details.

 ## Features
 - Tools